RecipePricer

 Calculate your cake costs — free

-Free cost breakdown Per-serving pricing Tiered cake support
+Free cost breakdown Per-serving & per-cake pricing Consultation time counted

 What a 3-tier fondant wedding cake (serves 100)